nazmulidris/exoplayer_learning/README.md

 ## Quick start for player creation

-At a minimum, in order to create a SimpleExoPlayer you will need to provide a track selector (which chooses which track of audio, video, or text to load from your media source, based on bandwidth, devices, capabilities, language, etc).
+At a minimum, in order to create a `SimpleExoPlayer` you will need to provide a track selector (which chooses which track of audio, video, or text to load from your media source, based on bandwidth, devices, capabilities, language, etc).

 You will need to create a MediaSource, which tells player where to load media from.
 Sources of media can be the asset folder in your APK, or over HTTP, for regular media files (mp3, mp4, webm, mkv, etc).
-You cna use the ExtractorMediaSource to handle these sources and formats.
-For adaptive formats, you can use DashMediaSource (for DASH sources), SsMediaSource (for SmoothStreaming sources), and HlsMediaSource (for HLS sources).
+You cna use the `ExtractorMediaSource` to handle these sources and formats.
+For adaptive formats, you can use `DashMediaSource` (for DASH sources), `SsMediaSource` (for SmoothStreaming sources), and `HlsMediaSource` (for HLS sources).

-You have to provide a URI that points to your media content, which is used by the MediaSource to actually load and prepare the content for playback.
+You have to provide a `URI` that points to your media content, which is used by the `MediaSource` to actually load and prepare the content for playback.

 You must also prepare the player, which tells it to start loading the data (and it might have to buffer this data over the network).
-You also have to set a flag "playWhenReady". true means play, and false means pause playback (after enough content has been buffered).
+You also have to set a flag `playWhenReady`. true means play, and false means pause playback (after enough content has been buffered).

-Finally, you have to attach the player to a SimpleExoPlayerView - displays audio / video playback and controls to the UI.
+Finally, you have to attach the player to a `SimpleExoPlayerView` - displays audio / video playback and controls to the UI.

 ```kotlin